microsoft/scs25-copilot-studio-extensibility/docs/lab-03/index.md

 !["Adding Host and Base URL"](./assets/lab03_02_hosturl.png)

-## Task 3: Define Security / Authentication
+## 🔐 Define Security / Authentication

 Click on **Security** on the bottom or in the wizard status on top to move on to the next step.
 Authentication describes how the Custom Connector will authenticate with the API and the options to choose from depends on the used API.